serafihna/serafihna/README.md

 byi:

-- feel free to call me swan or swanne! she/her prns only.
+- feel free to call me swan or swanne! she/her prns.

 - i'll talk as much as you will, i'll match the energy. (i mean that in a good way)